grifocx/GolfTripTracker/testing.md

 The tournament setup is ready when:
 - All players can be found in the system with correct handicaps
 - All golf courses have complete 18-hole configurations
-- Tournament is created with proper dates and buy-in amounts
+- Tournament is created with proper dates and buy-in amounts and selectable from dropdown
+- Tournament context is clearly displayed throughout the interface
-- All rounds are scheduled with scorecard assignments
+- All rounds are scheduled with proper tournament association and clear context
+- Round creation dialog shows correct tournament information
 - Score entry system works smoothly with automatic net score calculations
 - Leaderboards display correctly with proper standings
 - Mobile interface is fully functional for on-course use
 - Achievement system is active and tracking properly
+- Tournament selection workflow is intuitive and clearly documented

 ## Support Information